José Ángel Carmona

-José Ángel Carmona Navarro (born 29 January 2002) is a Spanish professional footballer for La Liga club Elche, on loan from Sevilla.
-Mainly a right back, he can also appear as an center back.
+José Ángel Carmona Navarro (born 29 January 2002) is a Spanish professional footballer for La Liga club Sevilla.
+Mainly a right-back and right wing-back, he can also play as a centre-back.

 Club career

 Born in El Viso del Alcor, Seville, Andalusia, Carmona was a Sevilla FC youth graduate.
 He made his senior debut with the reserves on 21 November 2020, playing the last nine minutes in a 2–1 Segunda División B away win over Córdoba CF.

 On 20 July 2021, Carmona renewed his contract until 2025.
-He made his first team – and La Liga debut – on 13 March of the following year, replacing Marcos Acuña in a 1–1 away draw against Rayo Vallecano.
+He made his first team - and La Liga debut - on 13 March of the following year, replacing Marcos Acuña in a 1–1 away draw against Rayo Vallecano.

 On 11 January 2023, Carmona joined fellow La Liga club Elche on loan until the end of the season.
+On 20 July, he moved to fellow league team Getafe also in a temporary deal.